paulrobello/par_scrape/README.md

 ## Whats New
+- Version 0.7.0
+  - Major overhaul and fixing of crawling features.
+  - added --respect-robots flag to check robots.txt before scraping
+  - added --respect-rate-limits to respect rate limits for domains
+  - added --reasoning-effort  and --reasoning-budget for o1/o3 and Sonnet 3.7
+  - updated dependencies
+- Version 0.6.1
+  - Updated ai-core
 - Version 0.6.0
   - Fixed bug where images were being striped from markdown output
   - Now uses par_ai_core for url fetching and markdown conversion